keploy/community-blog/cmiwpm5uo000002la3zeefz1b.md

 ---

 The user experience of an app can often generate impacts in unexpected areas.
-As the industry shifts to a rapid development cycle with more new features being released rapidly and a growing number of code changes each month, development teams find it difficult to deliver new capabilities while also maintaining stability.
-The question is not whether regression testing is necessary.
-It is how to decide which form of regression testing is best for a given change.
+As the industry shifts to a rapid development cycle with more new features being released along with a growing number of code changes each month, development teams find it difficult to deliver new capabilities while maintaining stability.
 If an organization chooses a regression test that is not appropriate for the new capability being released, time and money are wasted.
-However, if the organization chooses the right type of [**regression testing**](https://keploy.io/blog/community/regression-testing-an-introductory-guide), it can deliver new features quickly and ensure that end users maintain confidence in the organization’s product(s).
-This article will cover the various types of regression testing, how and when to apply each of those types, and provide a decision matrix that will assist you in selecting the best approach to take in your organization.
+However, with the right type of [**regression testing**](https://keploy.io/regression-testing), it can deliver new features quickly and ensure that end users maintain confidence in their products.

+Let’s understand more about the top 8 types of regression testing, how and when to apply each, and the steps to selecting the best approach for your organization.

 ## **What are the Types of Regression Testing?**